Aaron Notary Appointment Services, Inc.

 Requirements to Become Remote Florida Notary:

-•Complete a two hours Remote Online Notary education training and receive a certificate of completion.
+•You must be an existing notary public.•Complete a two hours Remote Online Notary education training and receive a certificate of completion.

 •Obtain a $25,000 Notary Bond.